alekshaecky/SuckItUpCollabFork/README.md

 1. Go to the organization and do any setup you may be prompted to do.
 1. Do NOT setup 2-factor authentication, even if prompted to do so.
 1. Go to the Repository for the class code at https://github.com/MART450Spring/SuckItUpGame
 1. Click the green **Code** button and copy the HTTPS URL.
-Save it somewhere, or just remember how to get it.
+Save it somewhere for later, or just remember how to get it.

 Note: Even if you have a GitHub account, join via the invitation.